 |Retail card balance||$1,354||$1,931||$2,122||$1,626||$770|

 You can work toward improving your credit score no matter where you live.
 Since payment history is the biggest factor influencing your credit score, paying your bills on time is the best thing you can do to improve your credit score.
 Catch up on past due accounts and take care of debt collections.

 Minimize the amount of credit you're using.
-Having high credit card balances will also bring your credit score down.
+Having high credit card balances also will bring down your credit score.
 While it's easier on the budget to pay just the minimum on your credit cards each month, that's not the best thing for your credit.
-Work on paying down your credit card balances to below 30% of the credit limit.
+Work on paying down your credit card balances to below 30 percent of the credit limit.
 The lower the better.
 Maintaining extremely low credit cards balances will help boost your credit score.
 This shows lenders that you can handle credit responsibly and not allow it to get out of control.

 Monitor your credit score using a free credit scoring service like Credit Karma, Credit Sesame, or WalletHub.
 You can stay up to date on changes to your credit score and learn the factors influencing your credit score.
-You should also review your full credit report each year by going to AnnualCreditReport.com.
+You also should review your full credit report each year at AnnualCreditReport.com.
 Check your credit report to be sure all the information is accurate and dispute any errors with the credit bureaus.
-A healthy, accurate credit report is also key to improving your credit score.
+An accurate credit report is also key to improving your credit score.